Stylback/home-server/README.md

 </p>
 </details>

-## Multimedia collection management with *Arr
+## Multimedia collection management with *arr

-In this section we will be implementing a full suite of *Arr apps, adding a high degree of automation to our media collection.
+In this section we will be implementing a full suite of *arr-apps, adding a high degree of automation to our media collection.
 We will be looking at Prowlarr, Radarr, Sonarr, Bazarr, Jellyseerr and finally Lidarr.

 <details><summary>Click to expand</summary>
 <p>